-How to Measure for Curtains and Drapes
+How to Measure Your Window for Curtains and Drapes

 Bali offers a complete guide to measuring your windows for curtains and drapery.
 This guide outlines the simple steps you should follow when placing your order.
 But here is the process in a nutshell.

-The width measures that face of the curtain rod or decorative pole.
+The width measures the face of the curtain rod or decorative pole.
 The projection is the distance from the wall to the front of the rod or pole.

 When deciding on the width of the curtain rod, it is largely a matter of choice.
 There are designers who suggest that ten is a magic number—ten inches on either side of the window as well as mounting the rod ten inches above the window—but there really is no “rule of 10” or any other hard-and-fast rules because no two windows or rooms are the same.

-It is widely accepted that the curtain rod should extend at least four inches to either side of the window and can extend much farther to accommodate the curtains when they are in the open position (known as “stack back”).
+But there is a general guideline when it comes to width: it is widely accepted that the curtain rod should extend at least four inches to either side of the window and can extend much farther to accommodate the curtains when they are in the open position (known as “stack back”).
 In some instances—such as when the drapes are made of thick material that makes a big, fat stack when the window is open—the curtain rod can be more than one-third longer than the total width of the window.

 Runs almost down to the sill.
 A light and casual feel.